Effects of cannabis: Cardiovascular effects

 Short-term (one to two hours) effects on the cardiovascular system can include increased heart rate, dilation of blood vessels, and fluctuations in blood pressure.
-There are medical reports of occasional heart attacks or myocardial infarction, stroke and other cardiovascular side effects.
-Marijuana's cardiovascular effects are not associated with serious health problems for most young, healthy users.
+There are medical reports of occasional heart attacks or myocardial infarction, stroke, and other cardiovascular side effects.
+Cannabis's cardiovascular effects are not associated with serious health problems for most young, healthy users.
 Researchers reported in the International Journal of Cardiology, "Marijuana use by older people, particularly those with some degree of coronary artery or cerebrovascular disease, poses greater risks due to the resulting increase in catecholamines, cardiac workload, and carboxyhemoglobin levels, and concurrent episodes of profound postural hypotension.
 Indeed, marijuana may be a much more common cause of myocardial infarction than is generally recognized.
 In day-to-day practice, a history of marijuana use is often not sought by many practitioners, and even when sought, the patient's response is not always truthful".

 A 2013 analysis of 3,886 myocardial infarction survivors over an 18-year period showed "no statistically significant association between marijuana use and mortality".

 A 2008 study by the National Institutes of Health Biomedical Research Centre in Baltimore found that heavy, chronic smoking of marijuana (138 joints per week) changed blood proteins associated with heart disease and stroke.

-A 2000 study by researchers at Boston's Beth Israel Deaconess Medical Center, Massachusetts General Hospital and Harvard School of Public Health found that a middle age person's risk of heart attack rises nearly fivefold in the first hour after smoking marijuana, "roughly the same risk seen within an hour of sexual activity".
+A 2000 study by researchers at Boston's Beth Israel Deaconess Medical Center, Massachusetts General Hospital, and Harvard School of Public Health found that a middle-aged person's risk of heart attack rises nearly fivefold in the first hour after smoking cannabis, "roughly the same risk seen within an hour of sexual activity".

 Cannabis arteritis is a very rare peripheral vascular disease similar to Buerger's disease.
-There were about 50 confirmed cases from 1960 to 2008, all of which occurred in Europe.
+There were about 50 confirmed cases from 1960 to 2008, all in Europe.